Quid2/top/README.md

 The API is compatible with both [ghc](https://www.haskell.org/ghc/) (tested with 7.10.3) and [ghcjs](https://github.com/ghcjs/ghcjs) so it can be used to develop both stand alone and WWW applications.

-### quid2-net

-### Quid2-Net, a minimalist content-oriented transport protocol
+### Top (type oriented protocol), a minimalist content-oriented transport protocol

 Most widely used Internet transport protocols are point-to-point, think [TCP](https://en.wikipedia.org/wiki/Transmission_Control_Protocol) or [HTTP](https://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol).

-quid2-net is, on the contrary, a content-oriented protocol.
+top is, on the contrary, a content-oriented protocol.

 Data does not flow from A to B but rather all data of the same type flows on a single, globally unique, channel.